cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

   because users do not require them to run your code.

-This project template has a core dependency on Click_, a library for creating command-line interfaces
+This project template has a core dependency on Click_, a library for creating command-line interfaces.

 The project template also comes with a large number of development dependencies.
 See :ref:`features` for an overview.